csound-plugins/csound-plugins/README.md

 # Plugins in this repo

-### jsfx

-jsfx support in csound, allows any REAPER's jsfx plugin to be loaded and controlled inside csound

 ### klib

 very efficient hashtables (dictionaries) and other data structures for csound

 ### poly

 Parallel and sequential multiplexing opcodes, they enable the creation and control of multiple instances of a csound opcode

+## beosc

+additive synthesis implementing the loris model sine+noise

 ### else

 A miscellaneous collection of effects (distortion, saturation, ring-modulation), noise generators (low freq. noise, chaos attractors, etc), envelope generators, etc.

+### jsfx

+jsfx support in csound, allows any REAPER's jsfx plugin to be loaded and controlled inside csound

 ## pathtools

 opcodes to handle paths and filenames in a cross-platform manner

-## beosc

-additive synthesis implementing the model sine+noise

 ----------------